Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Theory and Method

 There are numerous optimization techniques to minimize the objective function.
 We applied the limited-memory quasi-Newton algorithm \citep{nocedal2006numerical} to solve the objective function and the iterative update of the model.
 The iterative equation is

 where $k$ is the iteration index, $\gamma$ denotes step length, and $\textbf{H}^{(k)^{-1}}$ indicates the approximate Hessian inverse matrix at a given iteration index.
-The gradient $\textbf{g} = \partial J/\partial \mathbf{x}$ is computed using the adjoint state method, which efficiently computes the derivatives of the reflection coefficients with respect to the physical parameters.
+Gradients of $J_{\mathrm{data}}$ with respect to physical parameters are computed using the adjoint-state method; which efficiently computes the derivatives of the reflection coefficients with respect to the physical parameters.
 In the remainder of this section, we first define the discretized forward model used to compute the angle-dependent PP reflectivities $R_{ij}$ and the corresponding modeled data, then present the adjoint-state recursion for computing sensitivities of $R_{ij}$, and finally assemble the gradients with respect to the physical parameters $(v_p, v_s, \rho)$ used by the optimizer.